 Research

-My research lies at the intersection of African history, Islamic Studies, and Digital Humanities.
+My research lies at the intersection of African history, Islamic Studies, and Digital

 Islam's 'Peripheries': DH & AI in West Africa and Central Asia